 - The Singers’ night on Friday evening (Linnanes pub) will gather together some of the finest and most humorous singers and storytellers, hosted by Joe O’Connor.

-- Our main concert will feature one of Ireland’s most iconic bands – the great Stockton’s Wing.
+- Our main concert will feature one of Ireland’s most iconic bands – the great Stockton’s Wing with special guest, Katie Theasby, plus this year’s winner of the Meitheal prize for young musicians.
 Read about them here.
-There will be additional guest artists appearing which we will also reveal nearer to the time.
-TICKETS AVAILABLE ALREADY (ideal as Xmas presents!!) – phone Noel O’Donoghue on 087 836 4780 or email
+TICKETS AVAILABLE ALREADY – phone Noel O’Donoghue on 087 836 4780 or pay online by clicking here.

 - There will be CD launch concerts in the inspiring environment of ancient St Fachnan’s Cathedral on Saturday afternoon.
 Watch this space (and our Facebook page) for details